Street name change major step in struggle to decolonize Berlin | DW | 28.08.2020

 The renaming of a Berlin boulevard using the racist M-word to Anton Wilhelm Amo Strasse, after Germany's first African-born scholar, highlights a long struggle to erase symbols of a brutal colonial past.

-Aikins is an African-German political scientist, human rights activist and member of the Initiative Schwarze Menschen in Deutschland (Black People in Germany Initiative, or ISD), one of several civil society groups who, alongside a broad church of ethnologists, anthropologists and historians, have been lobbying for decades to change the name of Mohren or "Moor" Street (respectfully referred to as M-Strasse), and the U-Bahn station of the same name.
-Moor, in its Greek roots, means dark or black, but in German usage today implies "stupid or primitive," Aikins explains.
+Aikins is an Afro-German political scientist, human rights activist and member of the Initiative Schwarze Menschen in Deutschland (Black People in Germany Initiative, or ISD), one of several civil society groups who, alongside a broad church of ethnologists, anthropologists and historians, have been lobbying for decades to change the name of Mohren or "Moor" Street (respectfully referred to as M-Strasse), and the U-Bahn station of the same name.
+Moor, in its Greek roots, means dark or black but also "stupid or primitive," Aikins explains, the latter having been historically adopted in German usage.

-The Black Lives Matter movement certainly gave some impetus to the Berlin Mitte district council's (BVV) vote to rename M-Strasse, with Berlin's public transport company initially announcing on July 3 it would rename the subway stop as Glinkastrasse (the project aborted due to the anti-Semitism of the namesake, a Russian composer).
+The Black Lives Matter movement certainly gave some impetus to the Berlin Mitte district council's (BVV) vote to rename M-Strasse, with Berlin's public transport company initially announcing on July 3 it would rename the subway stop as Glinkastrasse (since cancelled due to the anti-Semitism of the namesake, a Russian composer).

-Following BVV's 2018 vote to rename three other streets in Berlin's African quarter that celebrates the colonial era, the latest change is just the most recent step in a long-running struggle to fight anti-Black racism by exposing a repressed 350-year history of German colonialism.
+But following BVV's 2018 vote to rename three other streets in Berlin's African quarter that celebrates the colonial era, the latest change is just the most recent step in a long-running struggle to fight anti-Black racism by exposing a repressed 350-year history of German slavery and colonialism.

 M-Strasse runs through the old quarter of the former Prussian city, steps away from the controversial rebuilt Berlin Palace that oversaw colonial forays into Africa, and near the former chancellor's residence and venue for the 1884 Berlin Conference.